5c077m4n/http-responder/readme.md

 2. `optionsOrError: Error | {}` the options object may be a nodejs error, or include:

-	1. `message`: your custom error message.
+	1. `message` your custom error message.

-	2. `data`: whatever data you what to send (also shows up in the payload property) - has to be truthy.
+	2. `data` whatever data you what to send (also shows up in the payload property) - has to be truthy.

 Also, you can choose to use: `new hr(message [, optionsOrError]);`

-1. `message`: your custom error message.
+1. `message` your custom error message.

 2. `optionsOrError: {}` the options object may include:

-	1. `statusCode: number`: the error's status code
+	1. `statusCode: number` the error's status code.

-	2. `data: any`: whatever data you what to send (also shows up in the payload property) - has to be truthy.
+	2. `data: any` whatever data you what to send (also shows up in the payload property) - has to be truthy.

 (`new hr();` will give you a 500 status error default.)